jhellerstein/kvs_zoo/docs/dev/hydro_q_macro_tips.md

     .scan(
         q!(|| kvs_zoo::background::vector_clock::new_clock_state()),
         q!(|state: &mut kvs_zoo::background::vector_clock::ClockState, (key, clock)| {
-            let entry = state
+            let entry = state.inner.entry(key.clone()).or_default();
-                .inner
-                .entry(key.clone())
-                .or_insert_with(kvs_zoo::values::VCWrapper::new);
             entry.merge(clock);
-            Some(kvs_zoo::background::vector_clock::VectorClockSnapshot { key, clock: entry.clone() })
+            Some(kvs_zoo::kvs_core::events::MetaEvent::VectorClockSnapshot { key, clock: entry.clone() })
         }),
     );
 ```

 ## Additional tips
-- Keep helper functions and wrapper types `pub` so the generated trybuild crate can reference them.
-- When you must use std types directly, prefer the re-exported paths (e.g., `std::collections::BTreeMap`) over deep module paths.
+- Centralize path rewrites (single ctor function) for all affected std types.
+- Use wrapper structs when: (a) state spans multiple closures (`scan`), or (b) generated examples must hold the state and generics would be dropped.
+- Prefer direct collections only for ephemeral closures or maps not persisted across `scan`.
+- If you observe E0107/E0282 after removing a wrapper, restore a monomorphic wrapper.
-- Use `cargo nextest run <test>` to run a specific test quickly; it avoids slow filtering through unrelated tests.
+- Use `cargo nextest run <test>` for targeted feedback.

 ## When to apply this
 - Background stages that use `scan` or stateful operators inside `q!` closures.